This document contains ISG’s policy on modern slavery and human trafficking and its statement under s.54 of the Modern Slavery Act 2015.

-ISG is an international construction services company.
-Our people specialise in fit out, technology, construction and developments and are dedicated to delivering places that help people and businesses thrive.
-We deliver these services to clients globally including the United Kingdom, Continental Europe, the Middle East, South America and Asia.
+ISG is a dynamic global construction services company.
+Our people specialise in fit out, technology, construction and development and are dedicated to delivering places that help people and businesses thrive.

-All employees are vetted for the right to work in the country where they are employed, where employees require a work permit/VISA we assist them to procure appropriate documentation.
+- vetted for the right to work in the country where they are employed.
+Where employees require a work permit/VISA we ensure they have the necessary documentation in place.

-As a responsible employer we take the welfare of our employees seriously and our Whistle-blowing policy allows employees to report wrongdoing (including exploitation) in any form.
+As a responsible employer, we take the welfare of our employees seriously.
+Our whistleblowing policy encourages employees to report wrongdoing (including exploitation) in any form.

 Supply chain overview

-- Our supply chain is encouraged to subscribe to classroom and e-learning modules run by the Supply Chain Sustainability School of which ISG is a partner), which includes matters relating to modern slavery and human trafficking and the risks they need to be aware of.
+Some parts of our supply chain are also encouraged to subscribe to classroom and e-Learning modules run by the Supply Chain Sustainability School (of which ISG is a partner), which includes matters relating to modern slavery and human trafficking and the risks they need to be aware of.

 Failure to comply

-The importance of this is such that failure to comply with the Act, and/or this policy statement will be deemed to be a material breach of the terms of our standard commercial agreements and contracts of employment.
+A failure to comply with the Act, and/or this policy statement will be deemed to be a material breach of the terms of our standard commercial agreements and contracts of employment.

 For and on behalf of ISG plc